richardjoo/HTMLCOIN/FAQ/README.md

   - follow the README instruction
   - you can download `htmlcoin-cli-mining.sh` file by right button on that file link and save as.
   - You can save the file to the wallet folder or one above.
+  - When I use this script on multiple sessions, it only uses 4 cores even if I have 32 cores.
+Why?
+    - As an external miner is slow coming a better internal miner is something that I can work on, when you can set it to keep mining and allow you to set the thread count.
+When I get the time I'll get on to this but I'm stretched very thinly at the moment, not taken any days off now for months.
+This is on my to-do list.
+      - Peter Bushnell (2018-01-08)

 ### HTML coin mining with raspberry pi3
   - This is not completed, but you can follow this link below: